Stephen’s brother, Henry, was born to Stephen-Henry, Count of Blois and his wife Adela, daughter of William I.

 A son, Baldwin, was born to Stephen and Matilda.

-Stephen was among the nobles that were required by Henry I to swear an oath to support Henry’s daughter Matilda
+Stephen was among the nobles that were required by King Henry I to swear an oath to support Henry’s daughter Matilda

 ‘s claim to the English throne.